 Tesla Annual Service Inspection

-Unlike gasoline cars, Tesla vehicles require no traditional oil changes, fuel filter, spark plug replacements, or emission checks.
+Unlike combustion cars, Tesla vehicles require no traditional oil changes, fuel filter, spark plug replacements, or emission checks.
 As an electric vehicle, even brake pad replacements are rare because regenerative braking returns energy to the battery, significantly reducing wear on brakes.
 Our inspections instead focus on checking wheel alignment and tire condition, assessing replacement parts like key fob batteries and windshield wiper blades, and installing the latest software update.
-Tesla recommends an annual service inspection every year or 12,500 miles, whichever occurs first, to maintain your vehicle to top performance standards.
+Tesla recommends an annual service inspection every year or 20,000 km, whichever occurs first, to maintain your vehicle to top performance standards.

 Advanced payment of annual service inspections via a Maintenance Plan is the most economical means of maintaining your vehicle.
 Maintenance Plans may be purchased by logging into your Tesla Account or by visiting a local Tesla Service Center.